paradiselabs-ai/WebSplat/claudeDev_docs/devNotes.md

 6. Update the frontend to handle the collaborative agent workflow and display real-time updates

 Continue to prioritize getting a working MVP that can create simple websites (e.g., portfolios, blogs, small company sites) before scaling up to more complex projects.
 Regularly update this document with new insights and development practices as the project evolves.

+## Known Issues
+1. Workspace ID is missing from the consult endpoint response
+2. Preview and serve endpoints are returning 404 errors
+3. WebSocket connection is receiving a 403 Forbidden error
+4. Shared knowledge is not being properly updated with testimonials

+## Performance Considerations
+- Monitor the response time of AI-generated content
+- Optimize WebSocket communication for real-time updates
+- Ensure efficient handling of workspace files and generated code

+## Security Considerations
+- Implement proper input validation and sanitization
+- Ensure secure handling of user data and generated code
+- Consider implementing rate limiting for API endpoints

+Remember to update these notes regularly as development progresses and new insights or challenges arise.